alexamichela/movieFeministScore/README.md

 the Bechdel test by including the movie crew, gender, and race into the matrix.
 Although these tests reveal anti-feminist aspects of a film, they fail to provide an intersectional evaluation of women in film that encompass, race, sexuality, and disability.
-\nTo create a more all-encompassing feminist score – including race, sexuality, and gender, we incorporated three tests in our self-defined feminist score.
+<br>To create a more all-encompassing feminist score – including race, sexuality, and gender, we
+incorporated three tests in our self-defined feminist score.
 The three tests we used are: Villareal (index 4), Ko (index 6), Rees Davies (index 12).
 The Villareal test examines female protagonists, evaluating whether or not they are portrayed as one of three common stereotypes (sexualized, expressionless, or